DiademSpecialProjects/.github/profile/README.md

 - a contributor to Best Practices

-- a prolific provider of Open Source pacakge (MIT License)
+- providing well-regarded Open Source packages
+  - released under the MIT License

 #### Designing The Easy into the otherwise difficult